yuehaowong/devOpsDemo/README-DOCKER.md

 To begin, let's build an image that will create a container running webpack-dev-server.

-1. Create a file in the top level directory called `Dockerfile-dependencies` that implements the following
+1. Create a file in the top level directory called `Dockerfile-dev` that implements the following

     - Start FROM a baseline image of node v10.1